proyecto26/thecryptopurge/crypto/README.md

 - **Rinkeby**: a **testnet** network which is run by the Ethereum foundation.
 - **Etherscan**: a place that just shows us the state of the blockchain and helps us see where our transaction is at.
 - **ABI**: the standard way to interact with contracts in the Ethereum ecosystem.
 Read about it [here](https://docs.soliditylang.org/en/v0.5.3/abi-spec.html).
 - **Gas**: a cost needed to notify the miners so that the transaction can be mined.
 Read about it [here](https://ethereum.org/en/developers/docs/gas/).
+- **ethers**: a library that helps our frontend talk to our contract.